parisepigenetics/RASflow_EDC/README.md

 Where to find those outputs and what to they contain?

-1. main script : slurm output is in your working directory (default) or in the specified folder if you modified `Workflow.sh`.
+1. main script : slurm output is in `slurm_output` (default) or in the specified folder if you modified `Workflow.sh`.
 It contains global information about your run.
 Typically the main job output looks like :
 ```
 [mhennion @ clust-slurm-client 16:17]$ RASflow : cat slurm_output/Logs-9385967.out